RNA polymerase: Viruses

 Orthopoxviruses and some other nucleocytoplasmic large DNA viruses synthesize RNA using a virally encoded multi-subunit RNAP.
 They are most similar to eukaryotic RNAPs, with some subunits minified or removed.
 Exactly which RNAP they are most similar to is a topic of debate.
 Most other viruses that synthesize RNA use unrelated mechanics.

 Many viruses use a single-subunit DNA-dependent RNAP (ssRNAP) that is structurally and mechanistically related to the single-subunit RNAP of eukaryotic chloroplasts (RpoT) and mitochondria (POLRMT) and, more distantly, to DNA polymerases and reverse transcriptases.
 Perhaps the most widely studied such single-subunit RNAP is bacteriophage T7 RNA polymerase. ssRNAPs cannot proofread.

 B. subtilis prophage SPβ uses YonO, a homolog of the β+β′ subunits of msRNAPs to form a monomeric (both barrels on the same chain) RNAP distinct from the usual "right hand" ssRNAP.
 It probably diverged very long ago from the canonical five-unit msRNAP, before the time of the last universal common ancestor.

-Other viruses use a RNA-dependent RNAP (an RNAP that employs RNA as a template instead of DNA).
+Other viruses use an RNA-dependent RNAP (an RNAP that employs RNA as a template instead of DNA).
 This occurs in negative strand RNA viruses and dsRNA viruses, both of which exist for a portion of their life cycle as double-stranded RNA.
 However, some positive strand RNA viruses, such as poliovirus, also contain RNA-dependent RNAP.